strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .8 - 2020-01-06 =
+* BUG FIX: Improved registration checks for when users did not select the "Same as Billing" option.
+* BUG FIX/ENHANCEMENT: Better support for PayPal and other offsite gateways.

 = .7 =
 * ENHANCEMENT: Support State Dropdown Add On.
 * ENHANCEMENT: Added in phone field support for shipping address.